 Keeping it simple and concise will let you eliminate distractions and deliver what people expected.

 3. Engaging media (photo, illustration, video)

 Now that you have an outstanding value prop, bring your page to life with the help of an empathetic photo or an illustration.
 It should capture visitors’ attention and explain your offer at a glance.
 The page should follow the latest best practices.

-Also think twice before using random stock photos.
+Also, think twice before using random stock photos.
 It might seem professional, but visitors already know them.
 Present yourself as real and trustworthy to boost your conversion rate.
 Provide high-quality shots which enhance the quality of your product or service.

 For digital products, show print screens of the platform.
-They give a better insight of what you want the visitor to buy or sign up for.
+They give a better insight into what you want the visitor to buy or sign up for.
 For landing page design inspiration, Slack always does the trick.